bindu2607/personal-finance-tracker/README.md

 Or submit a pull request

-Please make sure your code follows the existing style guidelines and is well-documented.
+Please ensure your code follows the existing style guidelines and is well-documented.

+---

-##📄 License
+## 📄 License

 This project is licensed under the MIT License.

 See the LICENSE file for full details.

+---

-##🙏 Acknowledgements
+## 🙏 Acknowledgements

 Thank you to all the open-source contributors and resources that made this project possible.

+---

-##📬 Contact
+## 📬 Contact

-For questions or support please contact
+For questions or support, please contact:

-email: himabindumarpini92@gmail.com
+Email: himabindumarpini92@gmail.com

-Or open an issue on GitHub.
+GitHub Issues: Open here